Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Introduction

-This work will demonstrate the following facts about the proposed algorithmic methodology.
-First, at a mathematical level, the proposed importance sampling estimator is shown to be consistent in an idealized setting.
-Second, we exhibit in our numerical experiments its practical convergence.
-Finally and most importantly, by evaluating the computational complexity in relation to the estimation error, we show that the use of reduced modeling (as compared to similar methods with only true model evaluation) significantly reduces the simulation cost while achieving a comparable accuracy.

 The paper is organized as follows.
 An idealized version of the proposed algorithm, in which we assume the exact evaluation of expectations and the exact sampling of distributions, is presented in Section~\ref{sec:ideal} together with the underlying methodological concepts.
+The proposed importance sampling estimator is shown to be consistent in such an idealized setting.
 We then provide in Section~\ref{sec:practical} a practical implementation of this idealized algorithm using SMC simulations.
-In Section~\ref{sec:num}, we numerically evaluate the proposed algorithm in the case of rare event simulation and inverse Bayesian problems.
-A final section deals with conclusions.
+In Section~\ref{sec:num}, we exhibit by numerical experiments its practical convergence in the case of rare event simulation and inverse Bayesian problems.
+Most importantly, by evaluating the computational complexity in relation to the estimation error, we show that the use of reduced modeling (as compared to similar methods with only true model evaluation) significantly reduces the simulation cost while achieving a comparable accuracy.
+The final section deals with conclusions.